-Due to the continued concern for the safety of our team members, your wait time to reach our Customer Service team may be longer than usual.
-Thank you in advance for your patience while we work through these new changes.
+Due to the continued concern for the safety of our team members, we are operating with a limited staff.
+Your wait time to reach our Customer Service team may be longer than usual.
+Thank you in advance for your patience while we work to ensure every patient is contacted.

 What If I Am Not Feeling Well?

-If you have a scheduled, urgent appointment but are not feeling well, it is imperative that you give us a call prior to your appointment.
+If you have a scheduled appointment but are not feeling well, it is imperative that you give us a call prior to your appointment.
 The safety of our staff and patients is extremely important to us and we don’t want to expose them to danger.
 We can work with you to reschedule your appointment at a future time when you are feeling well.
-Please understand that we are working to do our part to stop the spread of COVID-19.

-If you are experiencing any of the following, please do not come to your scheduled, urgent appointment:
+If you are experiencing any of the following, please do not come to your scheduled appointment:

 - Upper or lower respiratory issues